ai2cm/pace/README.md

 ------------
 Getting started
 ------------
+* To run the existing unit tests
+'make tests'
-* To run the existing unit tests without rebuilding docker containers 'PULL=True make tests'  -- this will pull the existing docker image for the repo and run the tests See 'Unit Testing' section below for unit test options
+See 'Unit Testing' section below for unit test options

+* To rebuild the backend Dawn/Gt4py environment before running tests PULL=False make tests
+OR
+make rebuild_environment
+make tests

 ------------
-Extract test data from the container if you want to work with it outside the container
+Extracting test data
 ------------
-make pull_test_data
-make_extract_test_data
+* To extract test data from the container if you want to work with it outside the container make pull_test_data make_extract_test_data